samerickson/coding-club-website/content/links.md

 - [Khan Academy | Learn Javascript](https://www.khanacademy.org/computing/computer-programming)--Learn how to make games and draw pictures using code.
 - [p5.js](https://editor.p5js.org/)--Write javascript code with canvas in your browser.
 - [Code Combat](https://codecombat.com/play?hour_of_code=true)--Learn programming through playing a browser based game.

+## Games
+- [2048](https://play2048.co/)--Merge tiles together to grow them by powers of 2.
+You can also play this game in our Discord server by typing `;2048` in the 2048 text channel.
+If you get stuck type `;2048 new` to start a new game.
+- [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/)--Incremental game that allows you to practice javascript within the console.
+- [Space Company](https://sparticle999.github.io/SpaceCompany/)--Collect resources and build a space company!